mgechev/angularjs-in-patterns/README.md

 ![Observer](./images/observer.png "Fig. 7")

 There are two basic ways of communication between the scopes in an AngularJS application.
 The first one is calling methods of parent scope by a child scope.
 This is possible since the child scope inherits prototypically by its parent, as mentioned above (see [Scope](#scope)).
 This allows communication in a single direction - child to parent.
 Some times it is necessary to call method of given child scope or notify it about a triggered event in the context of the parent scope.
 AngularJS provides built-in observer pattern, which allows this.
 Another possible use case, of the observer pattern, is when multiple scopes are interested in given event but the scope, in which context the event is triggered, is not aware of them.
+This allows decoupling between the different scopes, non of the scopes should be aware of the rest of the scopes.

 Each AngularJS scope has public methods called `$on`, `$emit` and `$broadcast`.
 The method `$on` accepts topic as first argument and callback as second.
-We can think of the callback as an observer (in JavaScript the functions are first-class):
+We can think of the callback as an observer - an object, which implements the `Observer` interface (in JavaScript the functions are first-class, so we can provide only implementation of the `notify` method):

 ```JavaScript
 function ExampleCtrl($scope) {